 Fig.1 Schematic representation of Hall Effect in a conductor.
-CCG - Constant Current Generator, $J_X$ - current density, $\bar{e}$ - electron, B - applied magnetic field, t - thickness, w - width, VH - Hall voltage
+CCG - Constant Current Generator, J_X - current density, \bar{e} - electron, B - applied magnetic field, t - thickness, w - width, V_H - Hall voltage sample.
+This develop a potential difference along y-axis is known as Hall voltage V_H and this effect is called Hall Effect

 If the magnetic field is applied along negative z-axis, the Lorentz force moves the charge carriers (say electrons) toward the y-direction.
 This results in accumulation of charge carriers at the top edge of the sample.
-This set up a transverse electric field $\mathbf{E}{\mathbf{v}}$ in the force, m causes the carriers to curve upwards.
+This set up a transverse electric field $\mathbf{E}{\mathbf{v}}$ in the force, causes the carriers to curve upwards.
 Since the charges cannot escape from the material, a vertical charge imbalance builds up.
 This charge imbalance produces an electric field which counteracts with the magnetic force and a steady state is established.
 The vertical electric field can be measured as a transverse voltage difference using a voltmeter.
 In steady state condition, the magnetic force is balanced by the electric force.
-Mathematically we can express it as eE=evB
+Mathematically we can express it as eE = evB